POM Contact Tracing

 What if I lose or damage my POM?

-The School is renting these POM tags, so it’s important that you do not lose, abuse, or tamper with the tag loaned to you.
+The School is renting these POM tags and must return them in good working condition, so it’s important that you do not lose, abuse, or tamper with the tag loaned to you.
 Please report any lost, stolen, or damaged POM tags immediately to email@example.com.
-Families may be asked to reimburse the school for any costs associated with a damaged or lost POM.
+Students can’t come onto campus during school hours without a POM tag.